2023 Coring – Wednesday March 1st & 2nd

 Sevi, Bruce and Hugh did spend a few days raking smaller stones off, piling them up on the side of the green and then using them to fill holes etc on the tracks.
 A pain at the time but, looking back, really well worth the effort.
-With our little front-end loader virtually destroyed in the fire of Sept ’22 we hired a machine from Kyneton Hire.
+With our little front-end loader, “The Bulldog”, virtually destroyed in the fire of Sept ’22 we hired a Kubota tractor with bucket from Kyneton Hire.
 It did a heap of work over the two days.

 Scott spent most of the afternoon cutting squares of Santa ana turf into bare spots on the 8th fairway

-On the 2nd day the greens were again swept, seeded and fertilised and watered in.
-The cores, which had been dropped at specific ;locations were fished into low spots, levelled off and compressed Other loose soil was moved to fill holes and
+On the 2nd day the greens were again swept then seeded, fertilised and watered in.
+The cores, which had been dropped at marked locations were pushed into these low spots, levelled off and compressed Other loose soil was also moved to fill holes in other sections of the rough.

-Mal, Kev, Mitch, Tyler, Clive and the crew sorted the drain in the west side of the 6th green
+Mal, Kev, Mitch, Tyler and Clive sorted the drain in the west side of the 6th green

 Jenny and Wendy sorted out a few recalcitrant weeds